tarantool/doc/doc/2.1/book/box/box_space.rst

       indexes.
     * **boolean**: true or false.
 Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
+    * **varbinary**: any set of octets, up to the :ref:`maximum length
+      <limitations_bytes_in_index_key>`.
+Legal in
+      memtx TREE or HASH indexes, and in vinyl TREE indexes.
+      A varbinary byte sequence does not have a :ref:`collation <index-collation>` because its contents are not UTF-8 characters.
     * **array**: array of numbers.
 Legal in memtx :ref:`RTREE <box_index-rtree>` indexes.
     * **scalar**: null (input with ``msgpack.NULL`` or ``yaml.NULL`` or ``json.NULL``),
       booleans (true or false), or integers between